-- individual's protected characteristics as listed in the Equality Act 2010 (including, but not limited to, gender, race, sexual orientation and age). - 3.4.
+- 3.3.
+TES shall seek to ensure a balanced private sector representation, reflecting the county's geography and the diversity of its business base in terms of size and sector.
+Consideration will also be given to associations with other locally/nationally recognised business-representative bodies, the inclusion of the voluntary and community sector, and to the overall diversity of membership in terms of the individual's protected characteristics as listed in the Equality Act 2010 (including, but not limited to, gender, race, sexual orientation and age). - 3.4.
 Each member shall act in a way that supports the aims of TES, as set out in section 2. - 3.5.
 Each business member will be considered for a portfolio role with one of TES's subgroups, as described in section 9, and act as a liaison between that subgroup and the TES Board. - 3.6.
-Each TES member is accountable to the constituency body that s/he represents at TES.
+Each TES member is accountable to the constituency body that they represent at TES.
 Representatives are responsible for communicating the views of those bodies, but the decisions of TES cannot override the sovereign body decision-making structures. - 3.7.
-Should a TES member be unable to attend a TES meeting, s/he may nominate an alternate to take her/his place.
+Should a TES member be unable to attend a TES meeting, they may nominate an alternate to take their place.
 In such cases the TES member should notify the Chair in advance via the TES Secretariat, giving at least 24 hours' notice. - 3.8.
 TES may choose to increase its membership to a maximum of 50 members, or decrease its membership to a minimum of 13 members, so long as the private sector majority is maintained.
 Any proposal to amend the number of TES members must be put forward by the TES Chair and have the approval of the TES Board, according to the quorum and decision-making rules in section 6.